 We are able to establish these triads of mathematical learning by forging effective partnerships with universities, charities and businesses.
 We create a sense of community amongst our stakeholders by programming stimulating one-of-a-kind events.
 To continue our work empowering disadvantaged young people through free maths mentoring we rely on donations and sponsorship.

 Professor Arun Ram of The University of Melbourne is an internationally recognised mathematician and inspirational teacher.
 From the beginning he has been a generous partner and patron of The Institute, helping us, in particular, to recruit exceptional volunteer mentors.

-In this unique presentation he tells a series of stories, interweaving mathematics and music.
-Humorous, educational, personal, often all at once, these collected stories illuminate the remarkable journey of an enquiring mind who became a mathematician.
+In this unique presentation he told a series of stories, interweaving mathematics and music.
+Humorous, educational, personal, often all at once, these collected stories illuminated the remarkable journey of an enquiring mind who became a mathematician.

 A mathematical mixtape from a life long road trip.

 Where: RMIT Cinema, building 80, 445 Swanston Street, Melbourne